sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-matrix-compatibility.rst

 Matrix Compatibility
 ++++
-Ensure that you have the following AWS specifications while Integrating with Fire Insights :
+Ensure that you have the following AWS specifications while Integrating with Sparkflows :

 .. list-table::
    :widths: 20 10 40